It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

 Tyramine accumulates in food when tyrosine and phenylalanine are converted to tyramine by an enzyme in microorganisms.

-Cheeses such as cheddar cheese and blue cheese, cured or smoked meats, soy products and beer contain high levels of tyramine.
+Cheeses such as cheddar cheese and blue cheese, cured or smoked meats, soy products, and beer contain high levels of tyramine.

 Antidepressant medications known as monoamine oxidase inhibitors (MAOIs) block the monoamine oxidase enzyme, which breaks down excess tyramine in the body.

-The combination of MAOIs with foods rich in tyramine can increase blood pressure to a dangerous level.
+Combining MAOIs with foods rich in tyramine can increase blood pressure to a dangerous level.

 In the body, L-dopa and tyrosine compete for absorption in the small intestine, which can interfere with the effectiveness of the medication.